super-linter/super-linter/docs/add-new-linter.md

      1. Add the logic to handle test cases for the new tool that lints the entire workspace.

-To avoid a performance penalty, it might be possible that you need to combine the _file extension check_ and the _file contents check_ approaches to run the detection logic only on certain files.
+To avoid a performance penalties, you can combine the _file extension check_ and the _file contents check_ approaches to run the detection logic only on certain files.
 For example, you might run the _Kubernetes files detection_ logic only to YAML files (so files with the `.yml` and `.yaml` extensions).

 ### Fallback